 Introduced by Senator Joni Albrecht, LB933 had the Nebraska state legislature passionately divided.
 Senator Megan Hunt of Omaha district 8 described LB933’s outline for us.

 Senator Megan Hunt, Representative of Omaha 8th District: This year in the legislature.
 We blocked LB933, which was introduced by Senator Joni Albrecht.
-And it would’ve banned all abortion in Nebraska, as well as made treatments like in vitro fertilization, um, long term contraception, like IUDs and emergency contraception, all of these things would be illegal in Nebraska if this bill had passed.
+And it would’ve banned all abortion in Nebraska, as well as made treatments like in vitro fertilization long-term contraception, like IUDs and emergency contraception, all of these things would be illegal in Nebraska if this bill had passed.
 And in addition to all of this, it would’ve turned doctors into felons for using their best medical judgment with their patients.
 So from top to bottom, this was a bill that was not ready for the floor when we debated it.
-Um, and it didn’t reflect the views of most Nebraskans.
+And it didn’t reflect the views of most Nebraskans.

 Amantha Dickman, News Director: Is this bill currently being refined and being considered for future proposition?

 Senator Megan Hunt, Representative of Omaha 8th District: I can’t speak to what, um, opponents of abortion rights are doing.
 I don’t know what kind of bills they’re working on or how they’re refining or, or changing anything they’ve introduced in the past.
-But I think that we should prepare and expect a bill like LB933 to be reintroduced, if we go into a special session after, um, the DOD’s decision comes down from the courts officially.
+But I think that we should prepare and expect a bill like LB933 to be reintroduced if we go into a special session after the DOD’s decision comes down from the courts officially.

 Amantha Dickman, News Director: 33 votes were required to overcome the filibuster, but the session fell short and the bill was ultimately blocked.

 But if you want to know how your representatives voted, you can find that link on their website or in our archive transcript for this show at kzum.org under the ‘KZUM News’ tab.
 Just click on today’s show and you can check it out.